intissarMez/wakanda-studio/installation.md

 ## Display the list of your top 3 superheros in your App via AngularJS, Ionic and Cordova

-Wakanda provides a client connector to have a full integration of the backend to frontend.
-Let's see how we display your backend data directly and easily to your frontend.
+Wakanda's client connector provides a full integration of the backend to the frontend.
+Let's see how you can display your backend data directly and easily to your frontend.

 1 - Open Mobile folder